Massillon Museum + Tremont Coffee Co.

-In any event, it was an Instagram post announcing the final days of an exhibit in their Studio M Gallery that piqued my curiosity again and I found myself driving to MassMu (as they call it) to experience what this “small town museum” (their words) had to offer.
+In any event, it was an Instagram post announcing the final days of an exhibit in their Studio M Gallery that reminded me of the plan and I found myself driving to MassMu to experience what this “small town museum” (their words) had to offer.

 The MUSEUM: Massillon Museum

-The museum was easy to get to, conveniently located, and right on a corner diagonal from a rather large and officious looking football mural expanding the entire side of a building.
-They were not exaggerating about their passion for football.
+The museum is easy to get to, conveniently located, and right on a corner diagonal from a rather large and officious looking football mural expanding the entire side of a building.

 After walking through three galleries, it was pretty clear this is a local history museum with some works of art, not an art museum.
-The realization was a bit disappointing but remembering their tag line is ‘where art and history come together’ (I think history and art would be more accurate…) I adjusted my expectations and moved on.
+Remembering their tag line is ‘where art and history come together’ this absoltely seemed fitting.
 I considered myself fortunate that one of the exhibits featured many photographs that chronicled the towns’ business history.
 It seems Massillon has done a lot to preserve their storefronts, which made sightseeing all the more interesting later to be able to compare and contrast.

 My first impression was that it was smaller than I expected; however, it’s exactly what you should expect since you can view all of it on their website.
 I’ll admit the exhibit was a bit creepy at first, as most circus experiences are, but it became more interesting, and I was more engaged during my second lap around taking a few photographs and searching for some of the hidden stories in the miniature circus display.